Sacrament of Baptism:

 3.)
 When are baptisms scheduled at the parish of Our Lady of Perpetual Help (OLPH)?

-The Sacrament of Baptism is administered at OLPH on the 2nd weekend of each month both on Saturday at 11 am and on Sunday at 1:30 pm; occasionally, certain parish observances or liturgical feasts necessitate a change in this schedule; the parish office or Pastor can inform you if this occurs on your particular date.
+The Sacrament of Baptism is administered at OLPH on the 2nd weekend of each month both on Saturday at 11 am and on Sunday at 12:30 pm; occasionally, certain parish observances or liturgical feasts necessitate a change in this schedule; the parish office or Pastor can inform you if this occurs on your particular date.
 All of these baptism ceremonies take place outside of mass.
-We also encourage families to consider having their children baptized during our Sunday masses; if you would like this, please speak to the Pastor during your Pre-Baptismal Meeting.

 4.)
 Who is eligible to serve as a godparent?